-Also just like Walt Disney World is the reservation system.
 Anyone who is already familiar with Disney Park Pass in Florida will be pretty familiar with the reservation system at Disneyland Resort.
 The only difference thus far is that it doesn’t have a proper name attached, which is fine by me–descriptive names make complex things more comprehensible.
 Otherwise, it sounds like it’ll function very similarly, albeit with some unique-to-Disneyland wrinkles…

 To enter Disneyland or Disney California Adventure, both a theme park reservation and valid admission ticket for the same park on the same date are required for guests ages 3 and up.
 Guests must have a valid theme park admission ticket in order to make a reservation.
+Theme park reservations are limited and subject to availability.

-After buying your park tickets, log in to your Disney account to link them and then access the park reservation system.
-Here’s a direct link to the reservation system.
 Be sure to visit Disneyland.com and login prior to doing any of the following steps here.

 Even if you already clicked the book theme park reservation link from Disneyland.com, you’ll be redirected to a screen with more or less the same link.